efi98/branch-name-generator/README.md

 This script is a utility for generating formatted strings based on different tasks.
 It allows you to create output strings for conventional branch name for Requirements, Tasks, and Bugs.

 ## Usage
-1. to launch the app, just run the command `npm start` om cmd.
+1. to launch the app, just run the command `npm start` on cmd.
 2. Select the type (Requirement, Task, or Bug) by clicking the corresponding button.
 3. Fill in the appropriate fields.
 4. Click the "Copy" button to copy the output string to your clipboard.